 The Offset area has no known history of cultivation, significant pasture improvement or intensive fertilizer application.
-The surface rock and rocky rises remain intact as does a substantial cryptogam layer and soil crust.
+Areas surface rock and rocky rises remain intact as does a substantial cryptogam layer and soil crust.
+It is probable that loose surface rock has been historically removed to construct the dry stone wall along the southern boundary, however, embedded rock remains intact and in sufficient quantities to provide habitat for SLL.

-A detailed description of the conservation values within the proposed Offset area is included in Biosis (2018).
-A total of 45 native and 23 introduced plant species were recorded from two inspections of the Offset area in 2018 (Biosis 2018).
+A detailed description of the conservation values within the proposed Offset area is included in Biosis (2020).
+A total of 44 native and 29 introduced plant species were recorded from two inspections of the Offset area in

+2018 and 2020 (Biosis 2020).
 More native and weed species will be present but seasonal conditions and survey intensity typically preclude the detection of all species at any one time.

-The Offset area supports many of the flora species that are characteristic of NTGVVP including: Kangaroograss Themeda triandra, Common Tussock-grass Poa labillardierei, Spear-grass Austrostipa spp., Wallaby-grass Rytidosperma spp., Lemon Beauty-heads Calocephalus citreus, Scaly Buttons Leptorhynchos squamatus, Blue Devil Eryngium ovinum, Small Scurf-pea Cullen parvum, and Common Woodruff Asperula conferta (Biosis 2018).
+The grassland supports many of the flora species that are characteristic of NTGVVP, including Common Tussock-grass Poa labillardierei, Spear-grass Austrostipa spp., Wallaby-grass Rytidosperma spp., Kangaroo-grass Themeda triandra, Lemon Beauty-heads Calocephalus citreus, Wiry Buttons Leptorhynchos tenuifolius, Blue Devils Eryngium ovinum, Blushing Bindweed Convolvulus angustissimus, Cut-leaf Burr-daisy Calotis anthemoides, Common Woodruff Asperula conferta and Smooth Solenogyne Solenogyne dominii (Biosis 2019 & 2020).